OskarGroth/OGSwitch/README.md

 OGSwitch
 ==================

 Layer based Switch Control for macOS, with Interface Builder styling options.
+Written in Swift.
+Supports animation, custom aspect ratios, and knob images.

 This is a `NSView` subclass that lets you create beautiful iOS-inspired switches easily.